Director, Eleanor Stellyes Center for Global Studies

 Students experience homestays in Kerambitan, near the program's classrooms for the majority of their time in Bali, in Yogyakarta, Java, for ten days, and in rural Tabanon for four or five nights.
 Tabanan is known for its beautiful rice terraces, black sand beaches, temples, and distinctive art forms.
 In 2010, UNESCO officially recognized Subak Jatiluwih, the terraced rice fields, as a World Heritage site.
 The program center is in an ancient palace known as Puri Saren Kangin.
 Students will visit temples, museums and farms.
 Field-based activities are central to the program.
 The program includes a three-week stay in Java, where Indonesian peers will participate with students in program activities such as interfaith dialogues and intercultural social events.
 Local students from Udayana and Warmedewa universities participate in the village excursion to Tabanan.
 Indonesian students also partner with SIT peers in join field-study assignments to conduct interviews and gain primary data for an analytical paper.

-The last month of the program is dedicated to primary reserach on an Independent Study Project (ISP) on a selected topic.
-Student ISPs on this program have been widely varied over the years, and include projects based on arts practica and the social sociences.
+The last month of the program is dedicated to primary research on an Independent Study Project (ISP) on a selected topic.
+Student ISPs on this program have been widely varied over the years, and include projects based on arts practica and the social sciences.
 Sample topics:

-Learn more about the SIT Indonesia: Arts, Religion and Social Change program.
+Learn more about the Indonesia: Arts, Religion and Social Change program and other SIT programs.

 Credits: 4.5 Knox credits for the fall or spring semester